rikulo/rikulo-docs/Layouts/Fundamentals/Layout_Overview.md

     view.profile.width = "flex"; //take the full space of its parent view.profile.height = "content"; //best bit for its content

-It is very useful with the so-called [Anchored Layout](Anchored Layout).
+It is very useful with the so-called [Anchor Layout](Anchor Layout).

 ##Nested Layout